 Canadian Art Therapy Standards of Practice re: privacy Page 3

 Children up to 13 years of age require the consent of their parent/s or guardian/s to attend therapy.
-At the time of intake with the parent/s or guardian/s, I will discuss the type of information they expect to be shared about their child’s sessions.
+At the time of intake with the parent/s or guardian/s, I will discuss the type of information they expect to be told about their child’s sessions.

 If you are 14-18 years of age, you can contact me to attend art therapy without the consent of your parent/guardian (see mature minor policy information below).
 The content of your sessions will remain private unless there is concern for your safety or the safety of others.
 If you’re referred to me by an organization that requires monthly summary reports, we’ll discuss what information you’re comfortable sharing and what the organization needs.